01JoshC/DailyBreadStartup/README.md

 - [x] **WebSocket data displayed in the application interface** The frontend displays notification messages received over the WebSocket connection.
 - [x] **The application is fully functional.
 There are no mocks or placeholder features.** The application is fully functional with all features implemented.

+## Database deliverable
+- [x] **Stores and retrieves credentials in MongoDB** I have deployed a MongoDB database and my service can connect to it for user authentication.
+- [x] **Stores application data in MongoDB** My database supports user authentication, progress tracking, and streak count.
+All functionality that requires persistent data is stored in MongoDB.